 “When I hear directly and very clearly from President Khamenei that the Iranian leadership intends to leave the choice of a political system and political leadership to the Iraqi people themselves, how can I not be satisfied?
 These words are important to the Iraqsi opposition groups and will also make relations between Iran and Arab countries easier”.

 Idris Barzani could not have guessed that this comment on the Iraqi opposition conference, held in Teheran on 24-28 December 1986, would be his last public political statement.
+Idris Barzani who lived in the period of 1944 to 1987 was a great politician in the Kurdish community.
+He was in the land of Iraq.
+He is one of the popular and famous leaders in the Kurdish politics.
+Look at this now to read about the causes he fought in his life time.
 Only a matter of days later, on 31 January, he died, aged 42, of a heart attack, during a session of the Kurdistan Democratic Party (KDP) held near Urmieh, in Western Azerbaijan, near the Iraqi border.

 During an exclusive interview with this reporter, Idris Barzani talked at some length about the Iraqi opposition conference and its achievements.
 Although all the Islamic organisations and Kurdish groups were represented, others were notable by their absence.